 The Ministry of Education in Ontario defines financial literacy as "having the knowledge and skills needed to make responsible economic and financial decisions with competence and confidence".
 Since financial topics impact many parts of our lives, there is opportunity to incorporate learning into a variety of courses and course activities.
-The resources and activities provided cover 6 competency areas: income management and budgeting, banking, credit, accounting, economics and investing.
-A new competency area, home ownership, was added in May 2018.
+The resources and activities provided cover 7 main topic areas: income management and budgeting, banking, credit, accounting, economics, investing and home ownership.

 The resources provided include:

 - 2 workbook activities to give students the opportunity to practice budgeting skills while exploring topics like saving for post-secondary education and preparing for the uncertainties of every day life.
 To complete these activities, please print a pdf workbook (provided with each activity) for each student in your class and follow the step by step instructions provided.

 - 7 themed quizzes - one for each of the main topic areas.
 These quizzes can be completed online and can be completed in any order.
 Students can attempt a quiz more than once.
 Most questions contain feedback, offering additional learning support as you go.
 You can access the feedback and check the response by clicking the "How Did I Do" link after answering each question and hovering over the responses.
 After submitting the quiz, click "View Details" for a summary of results.